rbw/aiosnow/README.md

 [![image](https://pepy.tech/badge/aiosnow/month)](https://pepy.tech/project/aiosnow)

-Snow is a simple and lightweight yet powerful and extensible library for interacting with ServiceNow.
+aiosnow is a simple and lightweight yet powerful and extensible library for interacting with ServiceNow.
 It works with modern versions of Python, utilizes [asyncio](https://docs.python.org/3/library/asyncio.html) and can be used for simple scripting as well as for building high-concurrency backend applications on top of the ServiceNow platform.
 Also, its API is fully type annotated and documented.